Hyatt Regency Manchester

 JJ.

 The pudding menu is small but perfectly formed.
 Quality over quantity and all that.
 Topped with a honeycomb tuille, the Manchester Bee Honey Parfait is beautiful to look at and beautiful to eat, rich in flavour but feather-light – just what the doctor ordered after all of those carbs.
-My dining partner, braver than I, goes for the sticky toffee pudding, whose caramelised depths descend into a totally unnecessary but totally delicious miso butterscotch, while on top is perched a dollop of vanilla ice-cream wearing a brittle wafer fascinator.
+My dining partner, braver than I, goes for the sticky toffee pudding, whose caramelised depths sit in a totally unnecessary but totally delicious miso butterscotch, while on top is perched a dollop of vanilla ice-cream wearing a brittle wafer fascinator.

 Hyatt Regency Manchester by JJ